Scotiabank Saddledome: Events

 In addition to hockey and figure skating at the 1988 Olympics, the Saddledome has been the site of numerous major national and international events.
 The facility has hosted Brier, the Canadian men's curling championship, on four occasions (1997, 2002, 2009 and 2015).
 It also hosted the women's championship, the Tournament of Hearts in 1995.
 The 2006 World Figure Skating Championships was also held in the arena.
 The WWF pay-per-view event In Your House 16: Canadian Stampede was also held at the Saddledome in July 1997.
 Among non-sporting events, the Saddledome most recently hosted a public address by the Dalai Lama in 2009 that was attended by 15,000 people.
 In 2005, Queen Elizabeth II attended a celebration of Alberta's centennial at the Saddledome.

 It has also hosted PBR Bud Light Cup events; in 1998 and 1999 the event was known as "Cody Snyder's Bullbustin'", and in 2000 and 2001 the event was called the Professional Bull Riders Canadian Open.
 The Saddledome has also been a host for PBR Canada events.

 On October 3, 2016, the Saddledome hosted a National Basketball Association preseason game between the Toronto Raptors and Denver Nuggets.

 On July 21, 2012, the Saddledome hosted an Ultimate Fighting Championship event, which was UFC 149.
 Six years later, on July 28, 2018, the Saddledome hosted another UFC event, which was UFC on Fox: Alvarez vs. Poirier 2.

 The arena was also the site of the 1990 Liberal Party leadership convention.

+On April 1, 2026, the Professional Women's Hockey League (PWHL) will play the first game in Calgary at the arena between the Toronto Sceptres and Ottawa Charge.